This is how the world felt before Crackberries. (LeoLuigi)

 9. Do not expect work to fill a void that non-work relationships and activities should

 Work is not all of life.
 Your co-workers shouldn’t be your only friends.
 Schedule life and defend it just as you would an important business meeting.
 Never tell yourself “I’ll just get it done this weekend.”
-Review Parkinson’s Law in 4HWW and force yourself to cram within tight hours so your per-hour productivity doesn’t fall through the floor.
+Review Parkinson’s Law in The 4-Hour Workweek and force yourself to cram within tight hours so your per-hour productivity doesn’t fall through the floor.
 Focus, get the critical few done, and get out.
 E-mailing all weekend is no way to spend the little time you have on this planet.

 It’s hip to focus on getting things done, but it’s only possible once we remove the constant static and distraction.
 If you have trouble deciding what to do, just focus on not doing.
 Different means, same end.